Sdcrouse/my-verses/README.md

 * View other people's profiles and individual MyVerses.

+* Find out who has the most MyVerses.

 * View a list of Verse References (book, chapter, and verse) that have (or have had) at least one MyVerse created with them.
   * Note: Every time you create a new MyVerse, a new Verse Reference is added to this list, unless it is already there.
 It is not possible at this time to delete a Verse Reference.